 Like other states in the country, Illinois has a specific statute of limitations for filing a medical malpractice lawsuit.
 Chicago medical malpractice lawyers inform you that the statute of limitations is the amount of time a plaintiff has to file their lawsuit with the court.
 Medical malpractice cases are different from other personal injury cases and generally have a shorter time frame for filing.
 Illinois residents who have suffered injuries from medical malpractice have two years from the date of the incident or two years from the date the patient should have discovered their injury to file their lawsuit.

 The two deadlines depend on the specific situation involving the injured party.
 For example, if the individual had surgery and a sponge was left inside their body during the procedure, they might not have noticed for a longer period of time.
-As a result, the statute of limitations would begin on the date when the patient realized that something was wrong and they started feeling pain.
+As a result, the statute of limitations would begin on the date when the patient realized that something was wrong and started feeling pain.

 Plaintiffs who are minors also have a longer statute of limitations as they have eight years after or their 22nd birthday to file a lawsuit.

 It’s important to ensure that you file within a timely manner.
-If you fail to file your lawsuit with the court within the two years, it can result in your case not being heard, which means you cannot recover compensation for your damages.
+If you fail to file your lawsuit with the court within two years, it can result in your case not being heard, which means you cannot recover compensation for your damages.

 Types of Medical Malpractice